jmid/wasm-prop-tester/README.md

   make
 ```

-Once compiled and the `PATH` setup, you can run the tests with:
+Once compiled and the `PATH` setup, you can generate 100 programs as follows:
 ```
   ./main.native -v
 ```